Xalior/ProfanityBundle/README.md

 # Remarks

-This is a fork of [ivan-griga/ProfanityBundle](https://github.com/ivan-griga/ProfanityBundle), added for testing and upgrading this bundle to be compatible with Symfony>4 and a few small extra features.
+This is a fork of [ivan-griga/ProfanityBundle](https://github.com/ivan-griga/ProfanityBundle), created for upgrading this bundle to be compatible with Symfony > 4.x plus add a few small quality of life "extra features", such as reporting the profane words, and ability to use as the starter for your own bundle.

 Bundle is built on the basis of the library https://github.com/mofodojodino/ProfanityFilter with an improvement in the logic of the filter.